-ClearOS's most pertinent feature is its usability, but this distribution is about a lot more than just sleek looks.
+The most pertinent feature of ClearOS is its usability, but this distro is about a lot more than just sleek looks.
 It packs in plenty of features as well – not only does it give you a simple, clean way to manage a firewall, but it enables you to add extra services to your network.

 This means that if you're fed up with that Windows box sitting in the corner running all your fileshares and printer services, you can replace it with a ClearOS system.

-A well thought-out distribution that's refreshingly easy to use and expand to suit your needs.
+A well thought-out distribution that's refreshingly easy to use and expands to suit your needs.

 In fact, IPCop is a fork of Smoothwall, so you'll probably find a lot of similarities between the two.
 IPCop was forked from Smoothwall back in 2002, and has grown in strength since then.

-Installation is simple and easy to follow, with a few wildcard questions thrown into the mix.
+Installation is relatively straightforward to follow, but there are some wildcard questions thrown into the mix.
 While these may puzzle the novice user, accepting the default options won't cause any issues (unless you have a strange network setup).